 Currently, betting on esports events can be permitted by the DGE, which determines whether to allow betting on such an event on a case-by-case basis.

-However, in practice this has led to a very slot uptake of esports betting, with only BetMGM-GVC joint venture Roar Digital taking up the opportunity.
+However, in practice this has led to a very slow uptake of esports betting, with only BetMGM-GVC joint venture Roar Digital taking up the opportunity.
 Roar took bets for the League of Legends World Championship online and at the Borgata Casino in November.

 Under Caputo’s Bill – A637 – however, betting on any “skill-based attraction” may be approved as long as the majority of participants are at least 18.
 As well as esports, this would permit betting on other skill-based events, including award shows and competitive eating contests, without specific DGE approval.